-TALLAHASSEE, Fla. - In an effort to keep Florida residents and visitors safe and aware about the status of the Zika virus, State Surgeon General and Secretary of Health Dr. John Armstrong will issue a Zika virus update each week day at 2 p.m.
+TALLAHASSEE, Fla.-In an effort to keep Florida residents and visitors safe and aware about the status of the Zika virus, State Surgeon General and Secretary of Health Dr. John Armstrong will issue a Zika virus update each week day at 2 p.m.
 Updates will include a CDC-confirmed Zika case count by county and information to better keep Floridians prepared.

-There were no new cases today.
-Of the travel-related cases confirmed in Florida, only four cases are still exhibiting symptoms.
+There is one new case today in Miami-Dade County.
+Of the travel-related cases confirmed in Florida, six cases are still exhibiting symptoms.
 According to the CDC, symptoms associated with the Zika virus last between seven to 10 days.